kingjulian24/arch/README.md

  ```

 7. VirtualBox looks for _/boot/EFI/BOOT/BOOTX64.EFI_ when booting with EFI enabled.
 If that doesn't exist, rename the boot loader and directory to match.
+ The setup script used `bootctl install` to install the boot loader and is already set up correctly for VirtualBox.

-8. Edit the sudoers file to give the wheel root access with the `visudo` command.
+8. Edit the sudoers file to give the wheel root access without needing a password.
+This is needed for installing dwm as a user, you can undo it later.
+Use the `visudo` command.

 9. Set passwords for root with `passwd` and the created user(s) with `passwd username`.

 10. Enable wired network with `systemctl enable dhcpcd@interface.service` where interface can be retrieved from the `ip link` command:

+11. `reboot`

+## Post Installation
+1. Log in as the user created to install dwm and yaourt.

-11. Enable the xdm system service with `sudo systemctl enable xdm`.
+1. Enable the xdm system service with `sudo systemctl enable xdm`.

-12. Add wallpapers to _/usr/local/share/wallpapers_ (optional).
+2. Add wallpapers to _/usr/local/share/wallpapers_ (optional).

-13. Finish dwm setup as non-root user.
+3. Finish dwm setup as non-root user.

  ```
  cd ~/dwm
  makepkg -i
  ```

-14. Make any custom changes to _~/dwm/config.h_ and rebuild.
+4. Make any custom changes to _~/dwm/config.h_ and rebuild.

  ```
  makepkg -g >> PKGBUILD
  makepkg -efi
  ```

-15. Add the `exec dwm` command to _~/.xinitrc_.
+5. Add the `exec dwm` command to _~/.xinitrc_.

-16. Install **yaourt** for the AUR:
+6. Install **yaourt** for the AUR:

  ```
  git clone https://aur.archlinux.org/package-query.git